 Was I surprised that when I saw the rock in person it had been defaced with a bit of graffiti proclaiming, “Caleb loves Alison?”
 Stunned, more like it.

 Would you also believe me if I told you the first Google result for “gluten free restaurant” in this town full of national chain tourist restaurants, big box stores, and fast food was a little gem in the historic district called Cafe Cusco?
 Anyone that realizes I am an Andean mystic and fairly tuned in to Cusco and the highlands of Peru won’t be.
 I had a dish that like my spiritual path predates the Inka.
 (Of course I took my mesa in to eat with me!)

 Back to the reason for my trip…

 Walking through the park setting of our ceremony a few minutes before Sergey arrived I noticed that a local church event was being set up at the same time.
 Fresh from reading an unsettling article about the torture of women accused of witchcraft that someone had posted in one of my online shamanism groups earlier in the week, an odd feeling settled in.
 Could I really hold ceremony in a public park with a church group 20 yards away?

-The next day, you know what the first thing out of my new friend’s mouth was?
-Having arrived about three minutes after me, he began helping me to unpack our offerings, my tools – textiles, holy water, and bell – and spread them out on the ground.
+Having arrived about three minutes after me, Sergey began helping me to unpack our offerings, my tools – textiles, holy water, and bell – and spread them out on the ground.
 He immediately commented that he had a clear feeling that we had done this before “during the witch trial times” and should feel odd about being so public with our activities in the midst of a church event and the other people in the park.

-I even gifted the church ladies our abundant bouquet of leftover flowers on the way out.
+I even gifted the church ladies our abundant bouquet of leftover flowers from our ceremony on the way out.
 The gushing, smiles, and thank you’s were such a lovely ending to a wonderful morning.